Emergent $\text{D}_6$ symmetry in fully-relaxed magic-angle twisted bilayer graphene: Acknowledgments

 We thank P.~Jarillo-Herrero for useful discussions.
 D.~M. acknowledges the fellowship from the Sackler Center for Computational Molecular and Materials Science at Tel Aviv University, and from Tel Aviv University Center for Nanoscience and Nanotechnology.
-A.V. acknowledges financial support from the Austrian Science Fund (FWF) through the Erwin Schr\"odinger fellowship J3890-N36.
+A.~V. acknowledges financial support from the Austrian Science Fund (FWF) through the Erwin Schr\"odinger fellowship J3890-N36.
 A.~A., A.~V., and M.~C. also acknowledge financial support from MIUR PRIN 2015 (Prot.
 2015C5SEJJ001) and SISSA/CNR project ``Superconductivity, Ferroelectricity and Magnetism in bad metals" (Prot.
 232/2015).
-M.~F. acknowledges support by the European Union under H2020 Framework Programs, ERC Advanced Grant No. 692670 ``FIRSTORM''. \\
+M.~F. acknowledges support by the European Union under H2020 Framework Programs, ERC Advanced Grant No. 692670 ``FIRSTORM''.
+E.~T. acknowledges support by the European Union under FP7 ERC Advanced Grant No.320796 "MODPHYSFRICT". \\

-\textit{Note added:} After completion of the present study, we became aware of a recent preprint\cite{Woo_arxiv}, which also reports a relaxed structure with some similar features of the model shown here.
+\textit{Note added:} After completion of the present study, we became aware of a recent preprint,\cite{Woo_arxiv} which also reports a relaxed structure with some similar features of the model shown here.